 All writers, I think, go through something like that.
 It’s how we test our character as writers.
 It’s how we test that we won’t give up either because the art is too daunting or the market is too daunting.
 I would imagine most writers have to confront these kinds of obstacles, unfortunately.

 It has changed over time.
 When I started off writing academic criticism, I would use note cards, and I would be very methodical about it.
 When I wrote my short stories, I would just jump into each story without a plan—just a line or a character or something and proceed completely intuitively.
 With the exception that I did use Microsoft Excel to map my stories.
 I wanted to make sure because I was writing many different stories about refugees and that the stories themselves would be diverse—a story about a man and then a women, or about somebody who is straight and then somebody who is gay.
 I wouldn’t plot the stories in Excel, but the stories would be demographically broken down in Excel so that I knew I would have coverage.
-You can’t just trust your intuition—that if I just wrote stories based on whatever I felt like, that I would do a good job covering the diversity of refugee experiences.
+I couldn’t just trust my intuition to guarantee that if I wrote stories based on whatever I felt like, I would do a good job covering the diversity of refugee experiences.

 For The Sympathizer, I had a two-page outline for the novel.
 I just trusted that, chapter to chapter, I would figure out what I was doing.
 Whereas with the novel that I’m writing now I had so much time to think about it.
 I didn’t have a chance to write fiction for two or three years after The Sympathizer, so I took down all these notes.
 I ended up with like 60 pages of notes on this novel, so it’s a very different place to be starting from.

 At one point in my past, I’d written a screenplay.
-It was a very bad screenplay, but I’m living in LA, so everybody does this, right?
-But I’d read a screenplay writing manual, and it was very helpful because it talked about plot.
+It was a very bad screenplay.
+But I live in LA, so everybody does this, right?
+I’d read a screenplay writing manual, and it was very helpful because it talked about plot.
 Plot is not something that people talk a lot about in MFA programs.
-Plot is something that Hollywood obsesses over maybe too much, but what Hollywood also talked about that proved important to me was writing two-page treatments of screenplays to get the plot down.
+Plot is something that Hollywood obsesses over maybe too much, but what proved important to me was writing two-page treatments of screenplays to get the plot down.

 That outline for the novel was like a two-page treatment of a screenplay.
-That’s why the plot that it outlined was very cinematic, including very methodical attention to what screenwriters call beats—where the story was supposed to turn at certain points.
-Even as I wrote it, I knew that this was more like a pitch: Something to give to my agent, to the editor, and that maybe the story itself wouldn’t turn out exactly like that.
-It was more like a map, and depending on what I found along the way, my road would take a different direction.
+That’s why the plot that it outlined was very cinematic, including very methodical attention to what screenwriters call “beats”—where the story was supposed to turn at certain points.
+Even as I wrote it, I knew that this was more like a pitch: Something to give to my agent, to the editor, although maybe the story itself wouldn’t turn out exactly like that.
+It was more like a map.
+Depending on what I found along the way, my road would take a different direction.

 For example, I knew that the last quarter of the novel as outlined by the two page treatment was not what was going to happen.
 In the synopsis, my heroes or antiheroes were captured, sent to re-education camp, and then there was to be a big shootout.
 But I knew that was a Hollywood ending and not what the real ending was going to be like.
 I had to just trust that I would figure it out.

 For me, there’s always been a balance between structure and intuition.
-Writing has always involved a gamble and a risk because there’s so much that you don’t know about what you’re doing when you set off to do it.
+Writing has always involved a gamble and a risk.
+There’s so much that you don’t know about what you’re doing when you set off to do it.